mucahittasan/mucahittasan/README.md

 * 🌍  I'm based in Turkey
 * ✉️  You can contact me at [mucahittasan0@gmail.com](mailto:mucahittasan0@gmail.com)
-* 🧠  I'm learning Redux
+* 🧠  I'm learning Nodejs and Expressjs

 </div>